Some history

 Most Hungarians had little interest in hemp, its production dropped and few people were aware of its potential.
 The main cause was and still is the high price of its processing.
 Even today, there is little modern equipment for breaking the plant, i.e. separating the fiber from the stem.
 The Hungarians only had the technology to make thick and heavy textiles, usually too rough, yet this fabric is impressive, as it is extremely resistant and used for many purposes.

-The variations in the yarn and natural color of truly natural hemp fabric gives these hemp textiles their timeless beauty and style, and it is what I was looking for to my creations, an intemporal, sober and still rustic look with a story to tell.
+The variations in the yarn and natural color of truly natural hemp fabric gives these hemp textiles their timeless beauty and style, and it is what I am looking for my creations, an intemporal, sober and still rustic look with a story to tell.

 Hemp remains very exclusive due to low availability and costly production and is one of the strongest natural plant fibers, four times more durable than other natural fibers.